sasun8820/Time-Series-R/README.md

 # Time-Series-R
-Projects on time-series data from UCLA coursework
+Projects and assignments on time-series data from UCLA coursework